cameronslee/clippi/README.md

                     888      888      Y8b d88P
                     888      888       "Y88P"

-A tool for tokenizing moments of interest in videos
+A tool for capturing moments of interest
 ```

-## Clippy aims to address the two following use cases:
+## Clippy aims to address the following use cases:

-### Tokenizing moments of interest in videos
+#### Capturing moments of interest in audio and video

-### Creating descriptions for timestamps
-- This will involve a reduce algorithm that can squash nodes (containing a "topic" embedding)

-# Stretch goals:
-- video analyzing (for clips where speech is not the deciding factor for a clip being of interest)
-- ui
-- highlight video generator
-- auto upload
+#### Analyze audio and video data and provide detailed analysis of content

 ## Usage
 activate virtual environment